kevincrane/distsys-f13/hw1_process_migration/Readme.md

 make clean
 ```

-when entering process name to launch a new process, use fully qualified name:
+Use the fully qualified name, when entering the process name to launch a new process:
+distsys.process.CountProcess 500
 distsys.process.FileCountProcess 500 count_test.txt

-To kill a process, use the full name obtained from the process list.
+To kill a process, use the full name obtained from the process list command.

-Always launch master first, then the slaves so that they can connect to the master.
+Always launch master first, then the slaves so that the slaves can connect to the master.
 The master will automatically load balance processes over the slaves.